acmpo6ou/vim-emoji-ab/README.md

-## 🔥🔥🔥 Emoji Abbreviations in Vim 💻 🔥🔥🔥
+## Emoji Abbreviations in Vim 🔥

-This plugin enables emoji abbreviations in Vim❗Unicode emojis are now easy to type 💥🎊🍷🍻🎇.
+This plugin enables emoji abbreviations in Vim, making Unicode emojis easy to type.
+For instance typing `:)` produces 😄 (Unicode char 0x01f604),  or typing `:boom:` produces 💥 (Unicode char 0x1f4a5).

 ### Enabling